lightbend/sbt-paradox-dependencies/README.md

 addSbtPlugin("com.lightbend.paradox" % "sbt-paradox-dependencies" % <latest>)
 ```

-Use the directive in a Paradox markdown file and specify the sbt module name.
+Use the directive in a Paradox markdown file and specify the sbt project id.
 ```
 @@dependencies { projectId="core" }
 ```